 lavender-and-dogs

-Lavender for dogs
+Lavender essential oil for dogs

 Despite having compounds that are toxic when consumed in large quantities, lavender has an extensive list of benefits for dogs and is considered relatively safe.